wu-jeffrey/tour-to/README.md

 ## Quickstart 🚀
 I added some quick commands to get you up and running!
+Ask me for the API Key and MapId (or use your own) and paste them when prompted by the setup script.
 ```bash
 sh setup.sh && npm run quickstart
 ```